oslabs-beta/Cachier/README.md

 GraphQL does not have native HTTP caching as a result of its singular employment of the POST method, forcing the danger of over-fetching by re-running queries and slowing load times.

+Cachier currently offers:
+- storage inside session storage for client side caching
+- ability to choose between Redis and a native in memory cache.
+- unique key generation for response data to avoid developer having to tag for cache.
+- partial and exact matching for query fields in the developer's GraphQL API.
+- Highly configurable eviction policies.

 We created a highly performant and customizable GraphQL caching library that consists of three main caching functions.
 - Cachier Normalized Server-side Cache